Connect with Family Law Attorneys

 8. Lack of Respect

-If your partner shows a lack of respect for you or your thoughts, that’s a pretty big red flag.
-Like contempt, these traits can be characteristic of emotional or verbal abuse.
+A lack of mutual respect is a pretty big red flag.
+Like contempt, these traits can be characteristic of emotional or verbal abuse, which could require marital therapy but ultimately may not be resolvable.

 9. Different Visions for the Future